13(.1) Reasons You Should Run the AJ Bell Great North Run

 A is for APRES ZONE

-If the finish line of the AJ Bell Great North Run isn’t amazing enough, once you run through the finish line gantry and get your medal, it’s time to celebrate your achievement in our spectacular Après Run Zone!
+If the finish line of the AJ Bell Great North Run isn’t amazing enough, once you run through the finish line gantry and get your medal, it’s time to recharge and celebrate your achievement in our Après Run Zone.
+Soak up the sea views, as tunes blast out and food and drink stalls provide some much-needed refreshments and treats.

-Why not reward yourself some Great Run merchandise whilst you’re there, and don’t forget to snap your medal moment in the Apres Zone too – remember, pics or it didn’t happen!
+You can reward yourself with some Great Run merchandise whilst you’re there and don’t forget to snap your medal moment in the Après Zone too – remember, pics or it didn’t happen!

 T is for TRACKING YOUR TIME

-No matter whether you’re tracking a personal best, or timing your first ever half marathon, everyone wants to know how long it has taken them to run the AJ Bell Great North Run.
+No matter whether you’re tracking a personal best, or timing your first-ever half marathon, everyone wants to know their all-important AJ Bell Great North Run finish time.

-Before setting off, we would always advise to download the Great Run mobile app.
-Not only can you track your pace as you take on the North East streets, you can also track your friends and family on the day, review the map and keep up to date with the latest info from the race too!
+Before setting off, download the Great Run Event Day app.
+Not only can you track your pace at every mile as you take on the North East streets, friends and family can track your progress, and keep up to date with the latest info from the race too.

 N is for NORTH EAST COMMUNITY